 Moroccan Chicken Stew with Chickpeas and Couscous

 This website may earn commissions from purchases made through links in this post.
+As an Amazon Associate, I earn from qualifying purchases.

-Moroccan inspired chicken and vegetable stew with couscous
+moroccan inspired chicken stew with couscous

-This Moroccan style chicken stew includes chickpeas and vegetables making it tasty, healthy, and cheap as well.
+This Moroccan-style chicken stew includes chickpeas and vegetables, making it tasty, healthy, and cheap as well.

 The dish is inspired by an old Margaret Fulton recipe from my first-ever cookbook that my mother gave me when I was fifteen.
 If you’re Australian of my era or older, then your first cookbook may have also been a Margaret Fulton one!